huntdatacenter/about/pages/index.md

             <v-card-text>
               <v-row dense>
                 <v-col cols="12">
                   Collaborations elevate science.
-All scientits in labs are invited to join our HUNT Cloud community as part of their onboarding process.
+All scientists in labs are invited to join our HUNT Cloud community as part of their onboarding process.
                 </v-col>
               </v-row>
               <v-row dense>